-Although we are required to set a balanced budget every year, we also want to ensure we have a longer term approach to our financial planning for the Council.
-As such, we are delivering a four-year Medium Term Financial Plan (MTFP) alongside this Business Plan which will ensure that our policy priorities, including the need for significant organisational reform, are deliverable and affordable.
-It will be delivered through a Change Programme across four principal themes of work:
+As far as is possible in an uncertain environment, we are determined to take long term approach to financial planning for the Council.
+To do this, we are developing a four-year Medium Term Financial Plan (MTFP) alongside this Business Plan, making sure that our policy priorities, including the need for significant organisational reform, are deliverable and affordable.
+It will be taken forward through a Change Programme made up of four principal themes of work:

-Organisational Efficiency - Improving our use of technology will be a key enabler to drive organisational efficiency, while refresh of our core business systems is also critical to making sure we can meet our responsibilities in key services such as social care and our wider workforce.
-This workstream will ensure we use technology more effectively, moving more services on-line, simplifying and automating business processes, embedding new, post-covid ways of working and delivering the Organisational Reform priorities set out in this Business Plan

-Service Design and External Spend - This workstream will focus on improving contract management, seeking efficiencies across a range of spend categories and identifying different ways of designing and delivering Council services

-Delivery Optimisation - Making services more accessible to residents, but delivered through fewer, better buildings is a key priority of this Business Plan.
+- Organisational Efficiency Improving our use of technology will be a key enabler to drive organisational efficiency, while refresh of our core business systems is also critical to making sure we can meet our responsibilities in key services such as social care and our wider workforce.
+This workstream will ensure we use technology more effectively, moving more services on-line, simplifying and automating business processes, embedding new, post-covid ways of working and delivering the Organisational Reform priorities set out in this Business Plan - Service Design and External Spend This workstream will focus on improving contract management, seeking efficiencies across a range of spend categories and identifying different ways of designing and delivering services - Delivery Optimisation Making services more accessible to residents, delivered through the right buildings in the right places is a key priority of this Business Plan.
 This workstream will seek to rationalise the Council's property holdings, alongside creating opportunities to ensure citizens can access a wider range of services from within high quality multi-purpose settings.

-Prevention and Partnership Working - This workstream will focus on designing and rolling out new ways of working that help prevent and mitigate the harm and costs associated with poverty, homelessness, and family crisis through more efficient partnership working across Council services, other public bodies, and community organisations.
+• Prevention and Partnership Working - This workstream will focus on designing and rolling out new ways of working that help prevent and mitigate the harm and costs associated with poverty, homelessness, and family crisis through more efficient partnership working across Council services, other public bodies, and community organisations.

-This work will help us take the difficult decisions necessary to make sure our resources are targeted on actions that have the highest impact for the residents of Edinburgh.
+This work will incorporate a programme of service reviews and will help us take the difficult decisions necessary to make sure our resources are targeted on actions that have the highest impact for the residents of Edinburgh.

-This Plan will also be supported by our ten-year sustainable capital budget strategy..
+This Plan will also be supported by our ten-year sustainable capital budget strategy.
 As with the revenue budget, the content and affordability of the capital programme will need to be reconsidered in light of significant expenditure pressures and the Council's priority outcomes.